-Are we all just going about our day copying each other’s work?
+Are designers all just going about our day copying each other’s work?
 Not quite.
-Many of us use UI design patterns to shape our work and, as a result, design similar-looking user interfaces.
+Many of us use interface and interaction design patterns to shape our work and, as a result, design similar-looking user interfaces.

 In this guide, I’ll tell you everything you need to know about UI design patterns: